Managing and monitoring our water resources is one of the biggest challenges we face.

 And each and every day, we go to work to make sure there’s enough for everyone.
 Today, and in the future.

 Some drops flow directly into rivers, others filter through soils into deep aquifiers in a journey taking up to 20,000 years.
 Water's a renewable resource, being used over and over again.

 There are more of us using every drop so it's vital we all understand just how precious water is and do our bit to use only what we really need.

-Every five years we produce a Water Resources Management Plan, which describes how we’ll cope with the challenges of the next 25 years, keeping the balance between the water we want and what we’ve actually got.
+To help us plan ahead, we produce a Water Resources Management Plan every five years.
+It describes how we’ll cope with the challenges of the next 25 years, keeping the balance between the water we want and what we’ve actually got.

 We also have a Drought Plan, which shows what we’d do if there was a water shortage due to drought.

 It’s all part of how we look to the future – a future with more people, a changing climate and less rain.
 Continually challenging us to innovate and explore better ways of supplying - and protecting - your water.